Home/Blog/Well-Being/Women's Health/How to Bring on Your Period: A Guide for Delayed Cycles

 5) Warm Compress or Bath

-Applying a warm compress or taking a warm bath can relax the pelvic muscles and increase blood flow, which might help in inducing a period.
+A warm compress or bath can relax the pelvic muscles and increase blood flow, which might help induce a period.

 6) Certain Foods

-Foods like pineapple, dates, ginger, papaya and vitamin C-rich items, as well as herbs like chamomile, parsley, cinnamon, rosemary, sage, and oregano, are believed to help induce periods naturally.
+Foods like pineapple, dates, ginger, papaya, vitamin C-rich items, and herbs like chamomile, parsley, cinnamon, rosemary, sage, and oregano, are believed to help induce periods naturally.
 These foods may stimulate blood flow or influence hormonal activity.

 Also Read- Things to Keep in Mind while Pregnant